Git References and HEAD

 - Building Git tooling or CI/CD integrations

-git branchandgit checkout - When unsure — direct ref edits can lose commits
+git branchandgit checkout - Unsure — direct ref edits can lose commits

 git tag